floragunncom/search-guard-docs/_content/_docs_installation/installation.md

 ## First time installation: Full cluster restart

 A first time installation of Search Guard on a cluster always requires a full cluster restart.
-TLS encryption is mandatory on the transport layer of Elasticsearch, and thus all nodes must have Search Guard installed in order to be able to talk to each other.
+TLS encryption is mandatory on the transport layer of OpenSearch/Elasticsearch, and thus all nodes must have Search Guard installed in order to be able to talk to each other.
 If you already have Search Guard installed and want to upgrade, follow our [upgrade instructions](../_docs_installation/installation_upgrading.md).

 ## General